Nuclear labor issues: Namibia

 Namibia's Rössing Uranium Mine is the longest-operating open-pit uranium mine, and one of the largest in the world.
 The company is owned and operated by Rio Tinto, one of the world's largest mining groups, and Rössing Uranium Limited.
 The uranium mill tailings dam has been leaking for a number of years, and on January 17, 2014, a catastrophic structural failure of a leach tank caused a major spill.
 The France-based laboratory, Commission de Recherche et d'Information Independentantes sur la Radioactivite (CRIIAD) reported elevated levels of radioactive materials in the area surrounding the mine.

 There have been numerous reports published on labor and human rights conditions at the mine.
 Workers were not informed of the dangers of working with radioactive materials and the health effects thereof.
-The Director of Labor Resource and Research Institute (LaRRI), Hilma Shindondola-Mote, mine employees asserted that Rössing did not provide them with explanation of health problems from exposure to uranium.
+The Director of Labor Resource and Research Institute (LaRRI), Hilma Shindondola-Mote, and mine employees asserted that Rössing did not provide them with explanation of health problems from exposure to uranium.